ibm-cloud-docs/Cloudant/api/search.md

 `keyword`    | Input isn't tokenized at all.
 `simple`     | Divides text at non-letters.
 `standard`   | The default analyzer.
 It implements the Word Break rules from the [Unicode Text Segmentation algorithm](http://www.unicode.org/reports/tr29/){: new_window}{: external}.
-`whitespace` | Divides text at white-space boundaries.
+`whitespace` | Divides text at white space boundaries.
 {: caption="Table 2.
 Generic analyzers" caption-side="top"}

 See the following example analyzer document: